 Looking for companies that integrate diversity and inclusion into their business practices and which companies are top diversity employers?
 See the section on internships for help finding agencies that match qualified candidates with disabilities with companies eager to recruit them for internships and other positions.
 In addition, here is a list of federally regulated private sector employers and a list of Crown Corporations that are likely to have equity and diversity hiring practices.

-For example, Health Canada is a diversity positive employer with many programs for employees to thrive and grow their careers.
+For example, Health Canada is a diversity-positive employer with many programs for employees to thrive and grow their careers such as their unique Persons with Disabilities Opportunity Program.
 Look for some of these types of programs and initiatives in employers you may be targeting in your networking and job search.
 Here are some other resources to identify diversity employers.

 Is a company truly progressive when it comes to hiring and promoting employees with disabilities?
 See how companies are rated against an objective benchmark index called the Disability Equality Index (DEI).